Ernie DiGregorio

 Ernest DiGregorio (born January 15, 1951), also known as "Ernie D.", is an American former professional basketball player.
+He played in the National Basketball Association (NBA) for the Buffalo Braves, Los Angeles Lakers, and Boston Celtics from 1973 to 1978.

-He was named NBA Rookie of the Year in the 1973–74 season and shares the NBA rookie record for assists in a single game with 25.
+DiGregorio was named NBA Rookie of the Year in the 1973–74 season and shares the NBA rookie record for assists in a single game with 25.
 Due to a severe knee injury suffered early in DiGregorio's professional career, he played only five NBA seasons.

 A 1973 NCAA All-American at Providence, DiGregorio was inducted into the College Basketball Hall of Fame in 2019.